-Viinex 3.3 is a software development kit (SDK) for adding video surveillance and video management features to customer's application.
-Viinex 3.3 implements functionality for acquiring a video data from external devices (IP cameras and encoders, USB cameras), storing video in the video archive, re-streaming video to clients in live mode as well as on demand.
+viinex 3.4 is a software development kit (SDK) for adding video surveillance and video management features into applications which would benefit from having them. viinex 3.4 implements functionality for receiving media data from external devices (IP cameras and encoders, USB cameras), storing media in the archive, re-streaming video to clients.
+It has means to receive and store events for cameras builtin video analytics, run custom video analytics on the server.